phiroict/training-kube-certification/readme.md

 - kubernetes cluster
 - kustomize
 - make (or CMake)
-- istio (It will be overwritten during some of the make tasks, this is just for bootstrapping)
+- istio (It will be overwritten during some make tasks, this is just for bootstrapping)
 - rustup / rustc
 - kvm2 / qemu (There are other virtualisation platforms you can use, check the `Minikube` section of the make file as how to create them - I have been using the kvm2 stack as it is opensource)
 - jmeter